seeren/database/README.md

 ## Seeren\Database\

-Data mapper.
+Data mapper and syntax resolvers.

 #### Code Example

 Package contain table, access layer and access object.
-Table is an entity like, dal provide access objects then access objects can parse table for resolve query syntaxe and execute an operation.
+Table is an entity like, dal provide access objects then access objects can parse table for resolve query syntax and execute an operation.
 There is one access object per operation, like select, update, drop, delete etc.

 ### Seeren\Database\Dal

-Dal can be used for limit access, providing only specific operations.
+Dal can be used for access limitation, providing only specific operations.

 ```php
 $dal = new Dal([